Azure/AppService/_posts/2021-03-31-Secure resilient site with custom domain.md

 App Service provides an simple way to setup authentication.
 The feature is sometimes referred to as Easy Auth.
 There is a new version in preview and for this setup some of the new options are needed.
 The new Authentication feature is available in the Azure portal, but a few advanced configuration options are not yet exposed in the portal, so let's look under the hood using the REST API.

 You have to get the Resource ID of the Web App.
-It was returned when you created it in the previous steps, and you can also find it in the portal under Properties for any resource.
+It was returned when you created it in the previous steps, and you can also find it in the portal under Properties.
+This goes for any resource.

 ![Resource ID]({{site.baseurl}}/media/2021/03/webapp-resourceid.png){: .align-center}

 Ensure that you can read the settings first.
 Pay attention to the api-version.
-You should see a lot of json returned:
+You should see a lot of json returned when running this command:

 ```bash
 az rest --uri /subscriptions/REPLACE-ME-SUBSCRIPTIONID/resourceGroups/REPLACE-ME-RESOURCEGROUP/providers/Microsoft.Web/sites/REPLACE-ME-APPNAME?api-version=2020-09-01 --method get